 “Kechigan” means to finish visiting all 88 sacred temples.
 So the name of this guesthouse would mean, it’s the last place/night for pilgrim to stay before completion of the pilgrimage.

-Kechigan-no-yado Nagao-ji is really next to No.87 Nagao-ji.
+Kechigan-no-yado Nagao-ji is located just in front of No.87 Nagao-ji.
 At dinner, I met a person I had met at Yashima-ji (or maybe at some other place too…).
 He was on his fourth pilgrimage and seemed to be a very good walker who had already visited other Bekkaku sacred sites as well.
 He advised me to visit the pilgrimage salon in Maeyama, and also told me that it doesn’t open until 9:00.
 I guess I need to change my plan a little bit.

 |Hotel fee||6700 JPY|